Agile Development Methodology: MVP Strategies and Best Practices for 2026

 • Iterative Improvements: Similar to Agile, Lean encourages iterative development.
 However, its iterations focus more on enhancing process efficiency and quality alongside product updates.

-Difference Between Lean and Agile
+Difference Between Lean and Agile Model

 • Speed and Waste Reduction: Lean strongly emphasizes speeding up the entire development process by eliminating waste.
 This includes not only physical waste but also time and effort that does not directly contribute to the final value of the product.
 Also, choosing the correct MVP development company can significantly improve your product’s speed.